How integrated payments are evolving with connected devices

 In-dash automobile payments are another emerging payments environment.
 In 2018, Chevrolet and Shell teamed up to allow owners of select Chevy models to pull up to the pump at a Shell station, select a form of payment directly from their car’s screen and begin fueling.
 Similar in-dash payments have since spread to encompass more vehicle brands and types of purchases.

-Though the popularity of payments standards such as mobile wallets continues to grow, it’ll likely still be a while before these transactions made via the broader Internet of Things spectrum are fully integrated into our everyday lives.
+Though the popularity of payment standards such as mobile wallets continues to grow, it’ll likely still be a while before these transactions made via the broader Internet of Things spectrum are fully integrated into our everyday lives.

 Are they safe?